guomics-lab/DDA-BERT/README.md

 ./DDA-BERT --mzml_paths=/data/example.mzML --fasta=/data/example.fasta --output_path=/out/
 ```

+To run from source, please refer to the instructions in software/README.md

 ##The evaluation typically takes approximately 20 minutes, depending on the number of spectra, as well as the number of GPUs and CPU cores available.
 For reference, using a single NVIDIA A100 (40GB) GPU and 20 CPU cores, the complete workflow—including database search, PSM rescoring, and protein inference—was completed in about 23.5 minutes.